 Modification

-The implementation of a piece of equipment or technology, or modification to an existing piece of equipment or technology or implementation of a service available that assist a worker with disability to access or carry out essential employment duties of a particular job.
+The implementation of a piece of equipment or technology, or modification to an existing piece of equipment or technology, or implementation of a service available, that assists a worker with disability to access or perform essential employment duties of a particular job.

-Any member of any team within the People and Culture division, could include a People and Culture Business Partner, Work Health and Safety representative, Equity, Diversity and Inclusion team member or Talent Acquisition team member.
+Any member of any team within the People and Culture division, could include a People and Culture Business Partner, Wellbeing, Health, and Safety representative, Equity, Diversity and Inclusion team member or Talent Acquisition team member.

 Workplace adjustment for staff